jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 ## The Source

-The code is pretty straight forward.
+The code is pretty straightforward.
 You can find the whole source [here](https://raw.github.com/jarnaldich/jarnaldich.github.com/master/_src/posts/voronoi.hs), or on the [Rosetta Code](http://rosettacode.org/wiki/Voronoi_diagram) page.

 I'll comment on the most important parts.

-First, we need a function with the metric to maximize.
+First, we need a function for the metric to minimize.
 To make it faster, we will not take the square root.
 We will also use strict annotations and 32 bit unsigned integers (`Word32`), instead of Haskell's unbounded `Int`s.
 Finally, we will tell GHC to inline it,